Skip to content

 A task is a single unit of work.
 “Order title search,” “Request mortgage payout statement,” “Review survey.”
 Tasks live inside matters and are the things that actually get done day to day.

-Every task has an owner (a person or team), a workflow status (its own mini-progression), and optionally a scheduled date.
-Tasks are the engine of progress in Laminar.
+Every task has an owner (a person or team), a status in its own short workflow, and optionally a scheduled date.
 Matters move through stages, but tasks are where the real work happens.

-A work item is a task with a type.
-When you create a task and assign it a Work Item Type (like “Title Pull” or “Trust Receipt”), it becomes a work item.
-That type gives it a specific workflow and makes it visible alongside every other task of the same type across the firm.
+A work item is any typed, trackable unit of work on a matter.
+Tasks are work items.
+Trust transactions are work items too.
+What makes something a work item is its type (like “Title Pull” or “Trust Receipt”), which gives it a specific workflow and makes it visible alongside every other item of the same type across the firm.

 Fulfillment is how Laminar handles delegation to specialized teams.
 When a lawyer needs a title pull done, they don’t walk the hallway asking who’s available.
 They submit it as an order to the team that handles title pulls, and that team processes it through their own workflow.

-Here’s how it works: an administrator configures a fulfillment rule that says “Title Pull tasks get fulfilled by the Title Team.”
-From that point on, any Title Pull work item can be submitted to that team.
-The team sees it in their Service Channels workspace (a dedicated queue of incoming orders), claims it, works it, and marks it complete.
-The lawyer sees the status update in real time without having to chase anyone.
+An administrator configures a rule: “Title Pull tasks get fulfilled by the Title Team.”
+From then on, any Title Pull can be submitted to that team.
+The team sees it in their Service Channels queue, claims it, works it, and marks it complete.
+The lawyer watches the status update in real time without chasing anyone.

 If you’ve ever placed an order at a restaurant, you already understand the model.
-The lawyer is the customer placing the order.
+The lawyer is the customer.
 The fulfillment team is the kitchen.
 The Service Channel is the ticket rail.
-The order goes in, gets worked, and comes back done.

 Contacts are not user accounts.
-Your client Jane Doe is a contact.
-She doesn’t log into Laminar (unless you give her portal access, which is a separate thing).
+Your client Jane Doe doesn’t log into Laminar, though you can grant her access to the client portal, which is a separate thing.

 A trust transaction tracks money moving through your firm’s trust accounts.
-There are two types: receipts (money coming in, like a deposit from a buyer) and expenditures (money going out, like a payout to a vendor).
+Two types: receipts (money coming in, like a buyer’s deposit) and expenditures (money going out, like a payout to a vendor).

-Trust transactions have their own workflows, their own approval process, and their own audit trail.
-They live inside matters, and they show up in a ledger view so you can see the running balance at any time.
+Trust transactions have their own workflow, their own approval process, and their own audit trail.
+They live inside matters, and every matter has a trust ledger showing its receipts, expenditures, and balance.

-A note is a point-in-time comment or update attached to an entity.
-You might add a note to a matter saying “Spoke with client, they confirmed possession date.”
-Notes are timestamped, attributed to whoever wrote them, and become part of the permanent record.
+A note is a point-in-time comment attached to an entity: “Spoke with client, they confirmed possession date.”
+Notes are timestamped, attributed to whoever wrote them, and become part of the record on the matter.